 - Be smart about—and on—social: The stereotypes are largely true, I’m afraid: millennials love social.
 In fact, it’s the first place millennials go when they’re ready to start researching a B2B purchase.
 So make sure your social presence is effective and contains useful links to content that will help them make a decision.

 Consumer businesses have been freaking out about millennials for about a decade now, and it’s time for B2B providers to get on the bandwagon.
-Today’s young professionals have very different tastes, behaviors, and desires than previous generations, and B2B sellers are going to have to adapt—or die.
+Today’s young professionals have very different tastes, behaviors, and desires than previous generations, and B2B sellers are going to have to adapt to improve their sales effectiveness —or die.

 Millennials aren’t kids anymore.
 They’re increasingly becoming decision-makers in enterprise-level organizations, and that trend is only going to continue as the generation ages.
 These new buyers have very different priorities and preferences than generations past, so the old ways of marketing and selling B2B solutions are becoming increasingly obsolete.
 To compete today, you’ve got to know their pain points and be able to address them effectively, and you’ve got to provide the info they need to make the decision to come to you—because they don’t want you to come to them.